-- 3.1.1 Schemes shall require their Members to provide sufficient material to their Scheme QAAs in response to calls for audit such that the DEC and Advisory Report checks identified in Section 2 can be undertaken.
-The check here is that a DCLG appointed QAA find the level of evidence sufficient to undertake the checks identified in Section 2. - 3.1.2 Evidence provided by an EA shall be such that an independent assessor can be reasonably certain it relates to a particular DEC. - 3.1.3 Schemes shall retain the evidence provided by an EA to a Scheme, and the workings of the QAA undertaking the audit of the DEC and / or Advisory Report such that DCLG can replicate the QAA's work. - 3.1.4 Schemes shall circulate information to their Members, copied to the DCLG Scheme Manager, regarding specific evidence required by the Scheme to allow QAAs to satisfactorily complete audits.
+- 3.1.1 Schemes shall require their members to provide sufficient material to their Scheme QAAs in response to calls for audit such that EPCs can be recreated by an independent QAA. - 3.1.2 Evidence provided by an EA shall be such that an independent assessor can be reasonably certain it relates to a particular EPC. - 3.1.3 Schemes shall retain the evidence provided by an EA to a Scheme, and the workings of the QAA undertaking the audit of the EPC such that DCLG can replicate the QAA's work. - 3.1.4 Schemes shall circulate information to their members, copied to the DCLG Scheme Manager, regarding specific evidence required by the Scheme to allow QAAs to satisfactorily complete audits.
 This shall include information about the need to take photographs which are clear and, where possible, in particular case context.
 The over-riding principle is that Schemes shall be able to demonstrate to DCLG that the evidence being required by them, and supplied by the EA, is of sufficient quality and detail to enable thorough assessment by the Scheme QAA, and replicated by DCLG.
-Table 3 provides a minimum set of evidence requirements by DCLG.
+Table 1 provides a minimum set of evidence requirements by DCLG.

-- 3.1.5 Requirements for disciplinary procedures for dealing with non-provision or inadequate provision are given in Section 12. - 3.1.6 Schemes shall notify EAs of their DEC and Advisory Report auditing requirements. - 3.1.7 Schemes shall assess the quality of photographic material, or other evidence, which is provided by their EAs regarding relevance, clarity, accuracy and provenance.
-As part of this process Schemes shall include checks on previous DEC and Advisory Report audits of an EA's work should there be concerns that the EA is using stock photographs.
-These checks shall be satisfied by comparing photographs supplied for the three previous DEC and / or Advisory Report audits (if previous audits have been undertaken). - 3.1.8 Where Schemes have doubts about the photographs or other evidence provided by a particular EA, they shall require that EA to provide further information, and in future require a greater degree of evidence from the EA, or undertake additional checks on the EA's work.
+- 3.1.5 Requirements for disciplinary procedures for dealing with non-provision or inadequate provision are given in Section 12. - 3.1.6 Schemes shall notify EAs of their EPC auditing requirements. - 3.1.7 Schemes shall assess the quality of photographic material, or other evidence, which is provided by their EAs regarding relevance, clarity, accuracy and provenance.
+As part of this process Schemes shall include checks on previous EPC audits of an EA's work should there be concerns that the EA is using stock photographs.
+These checks shall be satisfied by comparing photographs supplied for the three previous EPC audits (if previous audits have been undertaken) to assess whether the same image has been provided as evidence for more than one EPC. - 3.1.8 In addition to these checks on specific cases, in 2% of EPCs audited the Scheme shall undertake checks that stock photographs have not been used in a similar manner to that identified in paragraph 3.1.7. - 3.1.9 Where Schemes have doubts about the photographs provided by a particular EA, they shall require that EA to provide further information, and in future require a greater degree of evidence from the EA, or undertake additional checks on the EA's work.